-Cluster: Integration of Knowledge and Ideas Identify similarities or differences between a Given choice(s), identify similarities Given choice(s), identify Given choice(s), identify one or differences between a literary differences between a literary text difference between a literary text text and visual elements. and visual elements. and visual element.
+Cluster: Integration of Knowledge and Ideas A.ELA.6.13 Identify similarities or differences between a literary text and visual elements or multimedia presentations of the literary text.
+Given choice(s), identify similarities or differences between a literary text and visual elements.
+Given choice(s), identify differences between a literary text and visual elements.
+Given choice(s), identify one difference between a literary text and visual element.